5. Take time to reconnect.

 The good news is that we are the adults with the mature brains.

-We can bring ourselves out of a bad moment or call upon our higher order brain to handle these stressful situations, if we can keep a few helpful hints in mind:
+We can bring ourselves out of a bad moment without yelling if we can keep a few helpful hints in mind:

 This seems simple, but at times it's harder than it sounds.
 We are around our kids all day.
 We know what their little toddler language means, we know what (most) every whine and cry is trying to signal.
 While this is great, it also means that sometimes we forget their smallness and immaturity.